CashBarnes/next-game-bot/README.md

 - Game metadata is stored in `data/games.csv`
 - Sentence embeddings are cached in `data/embeddings.pkl`
 - User preferences (likes/dislikes) are stored in `data/user_memory.pkl`

-## License

-This project is for personal and educational use.